joeraut/joeraut.github.io/content/contact.md

 weight = -170
 +++

 Want to get in touch?
+Shoot me an email: hello @ this domain . com.
-[DM me on Twitter](https://twitter.com/joeraut), or fill out the form below.
+Alternatively, find me on [LinkedIn](https://linkedin.com/in/joeraut/) or [Twitter](https://twitter.com/joeraut).